AB216C/Flask-AdvancedAPI-PROJECT-Limiter-CaChing-Authentication-JunctionTable-Pagination-MechanicShop/Readme.md

 Further, each defined routes was tested in the processes called Test Driven Development(TDD) in REST API development,  and code were written using "tests folder" to show positive and negative tests of API using the following code:
 # python -m unittest discover -s tests -p "test_*.py"

+In addition, CI pipeline is introducted using workflow file called main.yaml and with github actions you can isee if build and test run green.

+SQL lite and MYSQL are local database.